 Top 10 Horse Racing Films

 Kudos to these ten horse racing-themed films for their integrity, entertainment, and artistic values.
 Like the game itself, a good horse racing flick should give you goose bumps at least once during its run-time to merit serious consideration.
 Additionally, the action should appear real, not contrived, prescriptive or laden with cliches.
-The final criteria for a good racing film is the depth and realism with which it explores the topic.
-Sit back and enjoy our selection.
+The final list is as follows:

 #10: Riding High, 1950

 Noted crooner and actor Bing Crosby was very fond of the ponies and thankfully didn't pass up this chance to play the lead as Dan Brooks, a young Ivy league grad, who was far more interested in horse racing than making money in the business world.
 The plot focuses on Brooks' (Crosby) love for his horse Broadway Bill and his obsession with running the horse in the Imperial Derby.
 While certainly dated, those who love racing and 1950's film will surely enjoy this remake of a 1934 film bearing the same name.

 Warhorse, directed by Steven Spielberg, is an American wartime drama sat just before World War I. The film tells the touching story of a young boy named Joey, who raises a Thouroughbred horse raised by the young teenager.
 The horse is then bought by the British Army, which leads Joey to go on a enlightening journey through Europe where he meets a number of characters on the road.
 All the while, experiencing first-hand the horror and tragedy of the war happening around him.